-Many of the food items we eat on a regular basis in our daily lives are derived from plants and their various parts.
-Suffice to say that plants have been essential for our survival on the ‘blue planet’.
-However, what about those handful of humans who happen to live (albeit for a short span of time) in space?
-We know that they take a lot of ‘food packets’ that take care of their daily energy requirements aboard a spaceship, but is it possible for them to grow plants in the spaceship itself and be self-sufficient for weeks on end?
+Many of the foods we regularly eat in our daily lives come from plants and their various parts.
+Suffice it to say that plants are essential for our survival on the “blue planet.”
+But what about the few people who live – albeit for a short span of time – in space?
+We know that they take many food packets that cover their daily energy needs onboard a spaceship, but is it possible for them to grow plants on board the spaceship and be self-sufficient for weeks on end?

 Yes, plants can grow in space!